All England Open badminton: Sindhu enters semi-finals

-Birmingham, March 20 : Reigning world badminton champion P.V.
-Sindhu rallied to enter the women’s singles semi-finals of All England Open Championships here on Friday with a tough win over Japanese third seed Akane Yamaguchi.
+Birmingham: Reigning world badminton champion P.V.
+Sindhu rallied to enter the women’s singles semi-finals of the All England Open Championships here on Friday with a tough win over Japanese third seed Akane Yamaguchi.

 In a quarter-final match, Sindhu beat Akane 16-21, 21-16, 21-19 in one hour and 16 minutes in the Super 1000 tournament.